Michelle DaSilva

 Manager

 Can initiate and approve payments.
-Needs to understand their own access limits and quickly onboard or adjust access for team members within their scope.
+Needs to understand their own access limits and quickly onboard team members within their scope.

 Bookkeeper persona